-Explores Earth systems and natural processes that shape the Earth.
+This course explores Earth systems and natural processes that shape the Earth.
 Watershed delineations, water and nutrient cycles, and the influences of land management techniques and policies on water quality, quantity, and timing are covered.
-Course includes climatic conditions and the effects climate changes have on water quantity and quality.
-Course also explores the impact of various management practices on terrestrial system stability.
-This is an introductory natural science course.
+The course includes climatic conditions and the effects climate changes have on water quantity and quality.
+The course also explores the impact of various management practices on terrestrial system stability.
 Formerly WMGT 139.

 WTM-190: Water Quality and Environmental Chemistry, Credits = 5

 Applied lab science course focused on water chemistry for workforce education and non-science academic majors.
-Covers water quality sampling, testing, and reporting procedures and the science behind them.
-Explores the importance of accuracy, precision, and chain of custody when completing lab analyses.
-Recommend: WTM 139, WTM 239, and/or BIOL 130.
-Formerly NR 190.
+Covers water quality sampling, testing, and reporting procedures for suite of common parameters and relevant background science.
+Emphasizes importance of accuracy, precision, and chain of custody when completing lab analyses.
+Recommended: WTM 139, WTM 205, WTM 239, BIOL 130, and/or EST 202.

 WTM-191: Cooperative Work Experience, Credits = 1 - 25

-Introduction to drip irrigation concepts, methods, and components.
+This course is an introduction to drip irrigation concepts, methods, and components.
 Basic drip system maintenance, troubleshooting, and design are performed.
 Formerly WMGT 220.
 Prerequisite or co-requisite: WTM 112 or instructor permission.

 WTM-221: Pump Applications, Credits = 3

 This course examines ecological linkages between habitat quality, water quality, human impacts, and species diversity on population size and long-term viability.
 It explores the basic physiological, anatomical, and behavioral characteristics of a variety of fish species and common aquatic sampling techniques.
 It includes hands-on lab experience with fish taxonomy, anatomy, and research methods.
-Collegiate reading skills, technical vocabulary, and technical writing in standard scientific formats are be studied and practiced.
-Recommend: WTM 139, WTM 239, and/or BIOL 130.
+Collegiate reading skills, technical vocabulary, and vocational writing in standard technical formats will be studied and practiced.
+Recommended: BIOL& 100.
 Formerly NR 220.